 - Purchase and Sale Report: Serves as the sole legal and binding confirmation for compared TBA trades and Specified Pool Trades, eliminating the need to exchange confirms and commitment letters, accelerating the confirmation process and reducing the possibility of errors and/or fails.
 The Purchase and Sale Report also is a 10b-10 compliant confirmation of trades.

 - Open Commitment Report: This report lists all trades that remain open on the books of the clearing corporation, and indicates the trade’s disposition from the time it is matched, until it is fully settled.

-- Pool Obligation Pending Settlement Report: This report is produced each day at close of business to reflect all open net Pool Obligations (POIDs).
-This includes POIDs established via the current day’s Pool Netting cycle, as well as failed POIDs from previous netting cycles.
-This report provides a comprehensive listing of all the member’s open settlement obligations with FICC.
+- Pool Obligation Pending Settlement Report: This report is produced each day at close of business to reflect all open Pool Obligations (POIDs).
+This includes POIDs established via the current day’s Pool Netting cycle, failed POIDs from previous netting cycles, and POIDs generated from the POID Conversion process.
+This report provides a comprehensive listing of all the Member’s open settlement obligations with FICC.